 Broadwater is focused on developing our domestic boarding program to give students the opportunity to embrace learning through the myriad and depth of opportunities provided by being on the Eastern Shore.
-From partnerships with university research facilities to NASA to national conservation associations our students are exposed to unprecedented experiences with world-class facilities that have appreciate the unique treasure that is the Eastern Shore.
+From partnerships with university research facilities to NASA to national conservation associations, our students are exposed to unprecedented experiences with world-class facilities which appreciate the unique treasure that is the Eastern Shore.

 We are committed to maintaining and expanding this program so that we may provide Broadwater students with a global study of history, culture, and traditions while preparing our international students for further study in the United States and instilling a lifelong love of learning.
 To find out more about our current program, click here.

 After school sports, rehearsals, club meetings, studying, free time until 6:00 pm